 It is also a great spot for watersports such as wakeboarding, due to the lack of wind and calm waters.

 So there you have it.
-You now know all you need to know to enjoy a fishing vacation in Portugal.
+You now know all you need to know to enjoy a sailing vacation in Portugal.
 As a final note, please be advised that a license is needed for fishing in Portugal.
 These can be picked up in any ATM in the country.

 About the Author: Pedro is an expert fisherman and native of Portugal.